dataquine/dataquine/README.md

 ## What are my super powers? 🦸🏻‍♀️

 1. Finding things out.
+2. Connecting people with information.
-2. People keep telling me I'm *"patient"* and *"good at explaining technical things to non-technical people"*.
+3. People keep telling me I'm *"patient"* and *"good at explaining technical things to non-technical people"*.
+4. Automating repetitive tasks.
+Let the machines do those.
-3. Solving problems and putting solutions in place to help prevent difficulties happening in the future.
+5. Solving problems and putting solutions in place to help prevent difficulties happening in the future.

 ## In case you were wondering